denizumutdereli/react-graphql-file-browsing/README.md

 > npm start

-* File browsing fixed to max as depth to root foolder.
+* File browsing fixed to max as depth to root folder.
 * Apollo cache fragments are in charge.
 * File previews and mutations are minimized
 * Docker minimum configuration added.